Shuffle/Shuffle-docs/docs/triggers.md

 ![Triggers-view-1](https://github.com/frikky/shuffle-docs/blob/master/assets/triggers-view-1.png?raw=true)

 Triggers are developed for and by Shuffle specifically to give the user access to multiple ways to run a workflow.
-There are currently (23.05.2020) four triggers - two for on-prem and 4 for cloud plus the REST api.
+There are currently five ways to execute workflows:

-Cloud: Webhook, User Input, Schedule, Email, Rest API
+* Cloud: Webhook, User Input, Schedule, Email, Rest API
-Onprem: Webhook, Schedule, Rest API
+* Onprem: Webhook, User Input, Schedule, Rest API

-There are currently three triggers, with a fifth "hidden" one:
+There are currently four triggers, with a fifth "hidden" one:
-* Webhook 		- Handle realtime HTTP requests from anywhere
+* Webhook 		- Handle realtime HTTP requests from anywhere.
-* Schedule 		- Runs your workflow on a schedule
+* Schedule 		- Runs your workflow on a schedule.
+Cronjob or seconds.
+* User Input 	- Waits for user input before continuing.
+You can answer yes/no.
 * Rest API 		- Essentially a trigger from either: 1.
 Another workflow.
 2. Any third party software

 Cloud only:
-* User Input 	- Waits for user input before continuing.
 * Email 			- 23.05.2020: Can listen to office365 incoming mails

 ### Webhook